Brooklyn–Queens Day: History

 Over time, the origin of the holiday as the celebration of a religious organization has been forgotten, and it became a secular holiday in celebration of Brooklyn and Queens, despite the complaints of the other boroughs that have no similar day devoted to them.

 It is now observed on the first Thursday in June (if it falls in the same week as Memorial Day, it is celebrated on the second Thursday).

+In the New York City Department of Education's 2005 contract with the United Federation of Teachers the holiday became citywide, giving all school children the day off but requiring all city school teachers to participate in a professional development day.

 The last parade in Ridgewood was held in 2009.
-The tradition of a parade continues elsewhere, most recently on June 6, 2019 (before the Coronavirus-19 pandemic), which started at Irving Square Park in Bushwick.
+The tradition of a parade continues elsewhere, most recently on June 6, 2019 (before the COVID-19 pandemic), which started at Irving Square Park in Bushwick.

 The replacement of Brooklyn–Queens Day on the school calendar by Diwali was proposed by City Council member Jenifer Rajkumar in 2022, and supported by Mayor Adams in 2022.
-The movement was successful; in 2024, Diwali replaced Brooklyn–Queens Day as an October day off going forward.
+The movement was successful; Diwali was added as a school holiday in 2024, but the legislation was amended to retain the school holiday for Brooklyn–Queens Day.
+As of 2026, Anniversary Day was a school holiday for students and a conference day with the chancellor for staff members.